Brief History

 AI in Nutrition

-Currently, an extensive number of nutrition-related apps are available, with different functions and accuracies.
+Currently, an extensive number of nutrition-related apps are available, with different functions and accuracy.
 With the integration of AI, nutrition apps can give customized recommendations and suggestions based on a person´s preferences and habits.

 AI to build Virtual Assistants